-As of March 31, 2009, the amount accrued for losses within our self-insured retentions with respect to workers' compensation, general liability and auto liability insurance was \$122.2 million, as compared to \$117.9 million at December 31, 2008 and \$113.5 million at March 31, 2008.
+As of September 30, 2009, the amount accrued for losses within our self-insured retentions with respect to workers' compensation, general liability and auto liability insurance was \$126.9 million, as compared to \$117.9 million at December 31, 2008 and \$117.2 million at September 30, 2008.
 If any of the factors that contribute to the overall cost of insurance claims were to change, the actual amount incurred for our self-insurance liability would be directly affected.
 While we believe our loss prevention programs will reduce our total cost for self-insurance claims, our actual cost could be greater than the amounts currently accrued.

 Litigation Reserves.
 We are the subject of litigation in the ordinary course of our business.
 Historically, our litigation has involved lawsuits alleging various regulatory violations.
-In preparing our financial statements at a given point in time, we account for loss contingencies pursuant to the provisions of Statement of Financial Accounting Standards No. 5, Accounting for Contingencies ("SFAS No. 5") and FASB Interpretation No. 14, Reasonable Estimation of the Amount of a Loss - An Interpretation of FASB Statement No. 5 ("FIN 14"), which require that we accrue for losses that are both probable and reasonably estimable.
+In preparing our financial statements at a given point in time, we accrue for loss contingencies that are both probable and reasonably estimable.